CSC3170-2022Fall/project-database-messing-system/README.md

 | VersionNotFound | <li>Cannot find specified version <li>More than one table share the same name |

 ## Re-implement Assignment2
-For the specific results, please refer to the pdf file “Presentation PPT.pdf" transformed by our presentation PPT.
+For the specific results, please refer to the pdf file “**Presentation slides.pdf**" in the "**presentation-related files**" directory.